JeffersonLab/clas12-qadb/README.md

       * for now we use JSON out of convenience, although it's not a proper database format; future development plans include considering more efficient formats, such as SQLlite
-  * run `bin/printGoldenFiles.sh` to print a list of all golden files (that is, files with no defects)
-    * note: first set environment variables by running `source env.sh` (in bash, or in tcsh use `source env.csh`)
-    * for convenience, this list is stored as `text/listOfGoldFiles.txt`
-  * alternatively, run `bin/printGoldenRuns.sh` to print a list of golden runs
-    * for convenience, this list is stored as `text/listOfGoldRuns.txt`
+  * there are also some text files stored in `text/`:
-    * each run is classified as one of the following:
+    * `text/listOfGoldenRuns.txt`: list of runs, each classified as one of the following:
       * `gold`: all files have no defects.
 Note that this is **very strict**, so not many runs are `gold`, since most runs have at least one file with a defect; in practice it is better to apply QA cuts per file,